Commercial Mortgages

 What is a Commercial mortgage used for?

 To purchase business premises.
 Purchasing your own business premises puts you in control of the premises.
-Any improvements can add value.
-Plus you won’t be subject to sudden rent rises.
+Any improvements can add value, and you won’t be subject to sudden rent rises.

 How does a Commercial mortgage work?